Overview

 S3.
 Risk Measures

 As presented in the Risk Measures section, there are various ways to include risk in the cost function.
-In this example, we analyze a stochastic energy dispatch problem, and compare the following risk measures:
+In Example S3, we analyze a stochastic energy dispatch problem, and compare the following risk measures:

 • mean,